Jeffrey Feldman tells Michigan Lawyers Weekly how he and Leonard Koltonow handled the pre-existing injuries defense

 A rebuttal to a common defense argument regarding pre-existing injuries to a car crash victim

 In Bolotta v.
 Rizzo Environmental Services Inc., plaintiff Richard Bolotta was injured when a garbage truck hit his Ford F-150.
-The defense argued that Bolotta’s post-crash MRIs only showed degenerative differences, and that his post-accident surgeries were the result of his pre-existing neck, back and spinal injuries.
+The defense argued that Bolotta’s post-crash MRIs only showed degenerative differences, and that his post-accident surgeries were the result of his pre-existing neck, back and spine injuries.

 As I had characterized it previously, this is the kind of case where the defense sticks to the argument that the crash didn’t cause serious injury — and if it did, the plaintiff’s work life was going to end soon anyway because of his pre-existing conditions.